quidprobros/worth-the-weight/readme.md

 # PHASE 2

 # docker
+- [ ] Sort this database confusion out
+  - [ ] run database boostrap after build and store db in named volume
+  - [ ]
 - [x] use environment file
+- [ ] build should not include database
+- [ ] move db to beside backend/
+- [ ] should the docker envs and laravel envs be distinct?
+- [ ] where does laravel's config caching fit in?
 - [ ] handle case without .env file
 - [ ] figure out how to setup php logging separately from apache logging
 - [ ] php ini instructions from docker image page
 - [ ] can i integrate my local development more tightly?
 - [ ] why aren't file changes syncing??
+- [ ] reorganize files
+  - [ ] make sure works in local dev

 # Reach goals